allandequesne/CCNP/README.md

 ## About Me

-I'm [Your Name], a passionate networking enthusiast with a firm belief in the power of experiential learning.
+I'm Dequesne Allan, a passionate networking enthusiast with a firm belief in the power of experiential learning.
 As I pursue my goal of achieving the coveted CCNP (Cisco Certified Network Professional) certification, I am thrilled to share with you my networking lab projects.
 What sets these projects apart is the fact that they are conducted on actual Cisco hardware, not in the confines of a virtual environment.

 ## Real Gear, Real Learning